guidobouman/panelsnap/README.md

 `keyboardNavigation.previousPanelKey`:
 Boolean telling the plugin wether or not keyboard navigation should wrap around the begining and end of the panelset.

-`offset`:
-An integer specifying the number of pixels to offset when snapping to a panel.
-(Useful when a fixed position menu is displayed at the top of the page)

 ## Attaching a menu